angela1C/Programming-and-Scripting-Problem-Set-2019/README.md

 To test this I downloaded the text file version of Moby Dick from the Gutenberg project at http://www.gutenberg.org/ebooks/2489
 (Project Gutenberg  offers thousands of free eBooks in various formats - it was the first provider of ebooks) I also created a shorter text file with line numbers so I could actually tell if every second line is printing.
+If the file entered was invalid, a `try - exception` was used to alert the user that the file was invalid.

 ## Solution-10.py